Keibert Ruiz Player Props: Nationals vs. Pirates

 Keibert Ruiz At The Plate

-- Among the qualified batters in baseball, his batting average ranks 32nd, his on-base percentage ranks 55th, and he is 88th in the league in slugging.
+- Among the qualified hitters, he ranks 47th in batting average, while his on-base percentage ranks 67th and he is 104th in slugging.

-- Ruiz is batting .350 with one homer during his last games and is riding a six-game hitting streak.

-- Ruiz has picked up a hit in 14 of 21 games this season, with multiple hits seven times.

-- In 21 games played this season, he has gone deep in two of them.
+- In 22 games played this year, he has gone deep in two of them.

-- He has scored in five games this year (23.8%), but has had no multi-run games.
+- He has scored a run in five of 22 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.